-Visa Token Service Card on File for card-not-present transactions: Visa Token Service offers another layer of security by replacing sensitive cardholder information, such as personal account numbers, with a unique digital identifier (a “token”) that can be used for payment without exposing a cardholder’s more sensitive account information.
+Visa Token Service for card-not-present transactions: Visa Token Service offers another layer of security by replacing sensitive cardholder information, such as personal account numbers, with a unique digital identifier (a “token”) that can be used for payment without exposing a cardholder’s more sensitive account information.
 Transactions taking place with Visa Tokens allow for additional information such as device data that, on average, improved authorization rates 3.2%(1) and lowered fraud count rates 67%(2).

 EMV® is a registered trademark in the U.S. and other countries and an unregistered trademark elsewhere.
 The EMV trademark is owned by EMVCo, LLC.

 With Visa DCP, merchants can choose to benefit from Visa Token Service, replacing sensitive cardholder information with Token.
 Tokenization also provides increased protection from exposure to data breaches that occur elsewhere in the ecosystem.

 Visa DCP aims to enable consumers to access their cards through a simple, password-less experience that is consistent across participating merchants.

 Based on early trials, conversion for password-less experiences in Visa DCP could be as high as 92 - 94% vs. today’s conversion rates for merchant guest checkouts

 The removal of manual PAN key entry and storage, and the ability to replace PAN with tokens, can make these transactions more secure.
 Consumer credentials are stored securely and ready to pay conveniently when they need them.